gswxp2/devstack/README.rst

    .. code:: sh

-       make dev.clone  # or, `make dev.clone.https` if you don't have SSH keys set up.
+       make dev.clone.https  # or, `make dev.clone` if you have SSH keys set up.

+       make dev.checkout#checkout to koa release
    You may customize where the local repositories are found by setting the ``DEVSTACK_WORKSPACE`` environment variable.